 Typically there is a central 6” trunk line with 2” take-offs branching out to tiny circular vents.
 The plenum duct is kept continuously pressurized, and the air flows out to areas of lower pressure throughout the house.
 This maintains a gentle air circulation, keeping temperatures evenly distributed.

 SDHV Benefits– Small and Efficient!

 These systems provide numerous benefits, most notably a smaller footprint.
-Not only is the heating unit itself smaller than a conventional furnace, but a high velocity system also does away with the large main stem of ductwork, using a main duct just six or eight inches wide.
-The smaller branch ducts can be be run through tighter spaces, and the small, round vents can be located in the floor, ceiling or walls.
+Not only is the heating unit itself smaller than a conventional furnace, but a high-velocity system also does away with the large main stem of ductwork, using a main duct just six or eight inches wide.
+The smaller branch ducts can be run through tighter spaces, and the small, round vents can be located in the floor, ceiling, or walls.

 Some are also concerned about uneven heating.
-If you’re experiencing hot and cold spots in a house with a high velocity system, it’s most likely due to having too few vents, and/or poorly insulated, leaky ductwork.
-As with any other kind of high-efficiency system, expert design and installation is key to best performance.
+If you’re experiencing hot and cold spots in a house with a high-velocity system, it’s most likely due to having too few vents and/or poorly insulated, leaky ductwork.
+As with any other kind of high-efficiency system, expert design and installation are key to the best performance.

-There are a few things you need to do annually with these systems to keep them working their best.
+You need to do a few things annually with these systems to keep them working their best.
 The hydronic coil inside can get choked with dust, causing the blower motor to work too hard.
 If air conditioning is connected to your high velocity system, there will be a second coil (called the “A-coil”) that also must be kept clean.
-The blower motors, boiler and electronic control system should also be checked and tested annually.
+The blower motors, boiler, and electronic control system should also be checked and tested annually.

-Instant Plumbing offers a High Velocity System cleaning and inspection package for $158, plus any required material costs (refrigerant is charged by the pound).
-Give us a call and we’ll help you maximize the life and efficiency of your heating system.
+Instant Plumbing offers a High-Velocity System cleaning and inspection package.
+Give us a call, and we’ll help you maximize the life and efficiency of your heating system.